jonaslu/ain/README.md

 The [BackendOptions] section appends across template files.

 # Environment variables
-Anything inside ${} in a template is replaced with the value found in the environment.
+Anything inside `${}` in a template is replaced with the value found in the environment.

 Ain also reads any .env files in the folder from where it's run.
 You can pass a custom .env file via the `-e` flag.

 This enables you to specify things that vary across API calls either permanently in the .env file or one-shot via the command-line.
 Example:
 `PORT=5000 ain base.ain create-blog-post.ain`

-Environment-variables are expanded first and can be included in any subshell-expansion as command-names or arguments to scripts.
+Environment-variables are expanded first and can be used with any executable.
+Example `$(cat ${ENV}/token.json)`.

 Ain uses [envparse](https://github.com/hashicorp/go-envparse) for, well, parsing environment variables, so anything it can do, so can you!

-# Subshells
+# Executables
-Anything inside a $() is replaced with the result from running that shell-command and capturing it's output (STDIN).
-The shell-command can return multiple rows which will be inserted as separate rows in the template (e g returning two headers).
+Anything inside a `$()` is replaced with the result from running that command and capturing it's output (STDIN).
+The command can return multiple rows which will be inserted as separate rows in the template (e g returning two headers).

 An example is getting JWT tokens into a separate script and share that across templates.